What is the Localism Act 2011?

 The council's role is to receive and consider nominations for buildings to be classed as 'assets of community value'.
 We will keep details of this as public information, inform the owner and ensure the right is protected as a land charge.

 View flowcharts of the listing and disposal process (pdf, 44Kb)

 View the criteria for assessing nominations (word, 57Kb)

 Individuals are not allowed to nominate.
 Nominations can only be made by certain groups such as a parish council, a community organisation or a neighbourhood forum.

 To nominate an 'asset of community value' please complete and return the nomination form (Word, 127Kb).

 The Register of Assets of Community Value

 The council must publish all successful and unsuccessful nominations to the register of assets of community value (pdf, 96kb).
-There are three successful nominations to the register and one unsuccessful nomination (pdf, 89kb).

 For further information, please visit these external webpages: